 - Make data from experiments available to other members of the community (this could be facilitated by ACCESS-NRI if shared storage is not available)

-If you want to use some of the ESM Working Group allocation join lg87 and create a topic outlining your experiment.
-Share your proposal widely in the ESM Working Group community, engage with questions and convince your fellow group members of the merits of your experiment and urge them to reply to the topic indicating their support.
-Time is of the essence SO DO IT QUICKLY!
+If you want to use some of the Atmosphere Working Group allocation join gx60 and Create a topic outlining your experiment.
+Share your proposal widely in the Atmosphere Working Group community, engage with questions and convince your fellow group members of the merits of your experiment and urge them to reply to the topic indicating their support.